 Bethany Bradley (former postdoc): Bethany studied the impact of climate change on invasive plants for the Western USA from 2006-2006.
 She is now at the University of Massachusetts at Amherst.

 Josh Hooker (former postdoc): From 2005-2008, Josh studied the impacts of climate change on bird communities in North America.
-He is currently at the University of Reading.
+He is at the University of Reading.

 Lian Pin Koh (former graduate student): Pin was a graduate student from 2004-2008, studying the impacts of oil-palm agriculture on biodiversity in Southeast Asia.
 He is at the University of Adelaide.

 Trond Larsen (former postdoc ): Trond was a WWF Fuller Postdoctoral Fellow from 2008-2010.
 He used dung beetles as a model system for developing conservation strategies in the Andes-Amazonia region.
-He is now at Conservation International.
+He is at Conservation International.

 Emily Nicholson (former postdoc): Emily was a postdoc from 2006-2007.
 Working in collaboration with The Nature Conservancy and the Florida Natural Areas Inventory, she developed new quantitative methods for assessing progress in biodiversity conservation.
-She is now at Deakin University.
+She is at Deakin University.

 David Pattemore (former graduate student): David studied how the loss of native vertebrates in New Zealand has affected the pollination ecology of the native plants there; he also studied the degree to which non-native vertebrates are assuming the pollination roles of the missing natives.
-He currently is with Plant & Food Research in New Zealand.
+He is with Plant & Food Research in New Zealand.

 Will Turner (former postdoc): Will was a post-doctoral fellow from 2003-2006, working on issues pertaining to reserve design and management.
 He is with Conservation International.

 Charles Yackulic (former postdoc): Charles modeled the spatial and population dynamics of spotted owls and barred owls in the Pacific Northwest.
-He currently is with the USGS Biological Resources Division.
+He is with the USGS Biological Resources Division.